 The project aims to use and share traditional methods of conservation to help lessen the human impact on eels and educate and raise awareness of the species and the issues they face.
 Jack has run workshops and educational days, and more recently created some great informative videos all about the European eel.
 They can be found on The Forgotten Fish Project page on the Forth Rivers Trust website.

 One of the uses of the data gathered from these eel traps is to help Jack determine the effectiveness of the eel ladder installed along with the Larinier fish pass at Fair-a-Far a couple of years ago as part of the RiverLife project.

 Scot and I collected all the eels that were in the trap.
 This was my first chance to have more than a fleeting look at an eel, and we were lucky that we ended up with fourteen in our bucket!
 We then went through the process of measuring and weighing them all.
 It isn’t easy to get an eel to stay still lying against the ruler or sitting in the scales!
 Most of them were elvers, which is a stage of the eel life cycle that they reach when they travel into freshwater systems.
-Elvers are fully pigmented, but one or two of the smaller ones we found in the trap were still mostly transparent, and these are called glass eels – the stage before elvers.
+Elvers are fully pigmented, but one or two of the smaller ones we found in the trap were still mostly transparent; these are called glass eels, the stage before they become elvers.

 Most of them were around a similar size, but one was a few inches longer and about eight times heavier than the rest.
 It was huge compared to the others, but it isn’t so big in the grand scheme of things, as in the final stage of their life cycle when they become silver eels they can grow to over a metre long!